-- 2.1 You represent and warrant that you have installed or will install prior to the connection of your generation facility to the Hearst Power's distribution system, an isolation device satisfying Section 84 of the Ontario Electrical Safety Code and agree to the Hearst Power's staff operation of this as required for the maintenance and repair of the distribution system. - 2.2 You agree to perform regular scheduled maintenance to your generation facility as outlined by the manufacturer in order to assure that connection devices, protection systems, and control systems are maintained in good working order and in compliance with all applicable laws. - 2.3 You agree that during power outage on the Hearst Power's system, your generation facility will shut down, unless you have installed special transfer and isolating capabilities on your generation facility.
-You agree to the automatic disconnection of your generation facility from the Hearst Power's distribution system, as per the generator protective relay settings set out in this Agreement, in the event of a power outage on the Hearst Power's distribution system or any abnormal operation of the Hearst Power's distribution system.

-- 2.4 You covenant and agree that the design, installation, maintenance, and operation of your generation facility are conducted in a manner that ensures the safety and security of both the generation facility and the Hearst Power's distribution system. - 2.5 Due to the Hearst Power's obligation to maintain the safety and reliability of its distribution system, you acknowledge and agree that in the event the Hearst Power determines that your generation facility

-(i) causes damage to: and/or (ii) is producing adverse effects affecting other distribution system customers or the Hearst Power's assets, you will disconnect your generation facility immediately from the distribution system upon direction from the Hearst Power and correct the problem at your own expense prior to reconnection.
+- 2.1.
+You represent and warrant that you have installed or will install prior to the connection of your generation facility to Hearst Power's distribution system, an isolation device satisfying Section 84 of the Ontario Electrical Safety Code and agree to allow Hearst Power's staff access to and operation of Hearst Powers as required for the maintenance and repair of the distribution system. - 2.2.
+You agree to perform regular scheduled maintenance to your generation facility as outlined by the manufacturer in order to assure that connection devices, protection systems, and control systems are maintained in good working order and in compliance with all applicable laws. - 2.3.
+You agree that during a power outage on the Hearst Power system your generation facility will shut down, unless you have installed special transfer and isolating capabilities on your generation facility.
+You agree to the automatic disconnection of your generation facility from Hearst Power's distribution system, as per the generator protective relay settings set out in Hearst Power Agreement, in the event of a power outage on Hearst Power's distribution system or any abnormal operation of Hearst Power's distribution system. - 2.4.
+You covenant and agree that the design, installation, maintenance, and operation of your generation facility are conducted in a manner that ensures the safety and security of both the generation facility and Hearst Power's distribution system. - 2.5.
+Due to Hearst Power's obligation to maintain the safety and reliability of its distribution system, you acknowledge and agree that in the event Hearst Power determines that your generation facility (i) causes damage to; and/or (ii) is producing adverse effects affecting other distribution system customers or Hearst Power's assets, you will disconnect your generation facility immediately from the distribution system upon direction from Hearst Power and correct the problem at your own expense prior to reconnection.